Moving to New York State? Exchange your out-of-state driver license

 How do I exchange my out-of-state driver license for a NYS driver license?

 You must go to a DMV office and bring

 - a completed Application for Driver License or Non-Driver ID (MV-44)

-- at least six points of proof identification and proof of date of birth.
-Your photo driver license issued by another US state, jurisdiction or possession or a Canadian province or territory has a value of two points.
+- at least 6 points of proof of identification and proof of date of birth.
+Your photo driver license issued by another US state, jurisdiction or possession or a Canadian province or territory has a value of 2 points.